Native plant installation in fall colors. Photo: Ronda Burnett

 In contrast to traditional ornamentals/exotics, most native plants do not require additional amendments in order to establish and thrive.
 Natives such as little bluestem will flop in highly organic soils.
 Consider planting without adding amendments.
 Note: Many native plant professionals recommend inoculating native plants with appropriate mycorrhizae fungi.
 This is an emerging and evolving technique and there are numerous mycorrhizal products on the market.
 Grow Native! recommends researching mycorrhizal fungi projects carefully before purchasing and using.
 Some native plant professionals use liquid “tea” compost, which is a concentrated, highly nutritious liquid compost used when watering in new plantings.

 Depending on the client, it may be desirable to put some temporary signs in place to explain that “native landscaping is in progress.”
 This practice can help clients/neighbors/community members understand that disruption or establishment time is intentional.

 Preparing a site for seeding and broadcasting seed is covered in the Native Gardening Overview.
 This topic is covered in detail in the Missouri Prairie Foundation guide to establishing and maintaining seeded prairie plantings and this recorded webinar by MPF Director of Prairie Management Jerod Huebner on establishing prairie plantings.
 See also month-by-month seeded landscape stewardship in the Native Landscape Care Calendar.

 Planting Time: Getting Your Hands Dirty

 When planting a tree, the hole should be dug twice as wide as the container size or root ball is the best-sized hole to dig for planting a tree.
 The depth should be approximately the same size as the container or root ball, making sure that the crown of the plant or root flare of the tree sits even with or up to an inch above soil level.
-When planting a seedling, the plant should be placed at the same height as the soil line or half an inch lower.
+When planting a seedling, the plant should be placed where the first roots on the stem are even with the soil line.